-While the dream is a coast-to-coast trail, it has many breaks.
+While the dream is a coast-to-coast trail, it has breaks.
 Sections end and the trail picks up again to the north or south, with little bits here and there.
-I'll try to make "unofficial" connections between sections when I can.

 The sections I have walked in the area of central Ontario that I live in are disappointing.
 Abandoned rail beds can be (but are not always) straight and boring; however, they are not a complete loss as they pass through some beautiful terrain.
 Sections near me allow motorized vehicles which make them potentially dangerous and they have low air quality if there is a steady flow of vehicles.

-On the other hand, sections like the Voyageur Hiking Trail or in more developed areas in the south sound exciting and I'm anxious to give them a try.
+On the other hand, sections like the Voyageur Hiking Trail (between Sudbury and Thunder bay), or those in more developed areas in the south sound exciting and I'm anxious to give them a try.

 Check out my page on rails to trails if you want more information on rail companies that built and ran some of the rail lines described.